Skip to main content

 Quarterly Newsletter with CEUs

-Medical Nutrition Matters Newsletter is a quarterly publication that offers members CEUs, the opportunity to write peer-reviewed articles, and updates in the MNT field including conferences, books, and webinars.
+Medical Nutrition Matters is a quarterly, peer‑reviewed newsletter offering members CPEUs, opportunities to write peer‑reviewed articles and updates in the MNT field, including conferences, books and webinars.

 See what our members have to say